Magyartanulas/magyartanulas.github.io/accusative_plurals.md

 ## Special conjugation

-If the verb is happening between I and you, then we use the special verb conjugation -lak/-lek.
+If the verb is happening between I and you, then we use the special verb conjugation `-lak/-lek`.

 * Szeretlek - I love you
 * Látlak - I see you

+This conjugation is used with the plural (by adding `titeket`) to address "you guys" as well.

 Lastly, the pronouns change when in the accusative case.